Mantan21/Genshin-Impact-Wish-Simulator/README.md

 9. Shared Pity with previous banner, so user can continuously gacha on diferent banner without reset pity.
 10. Different banner type has different **Gacha History**
 11. **Inventory** to show all items ( characters and weapons ) that already owned by gacha
+12. Responsive Layout and mobile friendly both landscape or portrait orientation.
-12. All user data will saves to localstorage and IndexedDB.
+13. All user data will saves to localstorage and IndexedDB.
-13. Screenshot and download wish result localy.
+14. Screenshot and download wish result localy.
-14. Link generator if user want to share their gacha result throught internet.
+15. Link generator if user want to share their gacha result throught internet.

 ---